friemen/aggregate/README.md

 containing the entity keyword in `::agg/entity`.

-To take foreign key constraints into account it will first recursively save all nested data of `->1` relations, because the resulting ids will be included in the current record.
-If a nested map is missing, although it's foreign key value is present then the foreign key value is nilled.
-If the relation is `owned?` then the record itself is deleted from the database.
+To take foreign key constraints into account it will first recursively save all nested data of `->1` relations because the resulting ids will be included in the current record.
+If a nested map is missing, but it's foreign key value is present, the foreign key value is nilled.
+If the relation is `owned?` the record itself is deleted from the database.

-Then it actually inserts or updates the current record, depending whether the record has an :id value set or not.
+Then it actually inserts or updates the current record, depending on whether the record has an :id value set or not.

-Afterwards all records reachable through `->n` and `->mn` relations (which might need the id of the current record as value for a foreign key) are saved.
+Afterwards, all records reachable through `->n` and `->mn` relations (which need the id of the current record as value for a foreign key) are saved.
 It queries the database to detect orphans.
 In an `owned?` relation all records NOT contained in the nested vector will be deleted from the database.
 In non-owned relations the orphans will